marcosbenaim-hub/Prmission-Protocol/README.md

-# Prmission Protocol V2
+# Prmission V2

-**Consent-gated data exchange with atomic escrow settlement and ERC-8004 trust verification.**

-Prmission is a smart contract protocol that puts users in control of their personal data.
-Instead of companies harvesting data for free, Prmission creates a marketplace where users grant explicit, revocable permission — and get compensated when their data generates value.
+Prmission Protocol V2 is a consent-gated data exchange protocol built for the AI agent economy.
+As autonomous agents increasingly need access to personal data — for bookings, recommendations, purchases, and more — Prmission ensures every data interaction requires explicit, revocable user permission with atomic escrow settlement and ERC-8004 trust verification.
+Users stay in control.
+Agents pay for access.
+Everything settles onchain.

 ---